• Skip to content

 If the GP thinks that your child’s symptoms might be caused by hepatitis B, your child will need blood tests to confirm the diagnosis.

-Children infected by hepatitis B need to have blood tests at least once a year to check on their infection and help doctors make treatment decisions.
+If your child gets a diagnosis of hepatitis B, they’ll need to have blood tests at least once a year to check on their infection and the health of their liver.
+These tests help doctors make treatment decisions.

 Treatment for hepatitis B

-Some children will recover from the virus within weeks or months.
+Some children and teenagers recover from the virus within weeks or months.
 They don’t need treatment.

-Other children might develop chronic hepatitis B and will live with the virus in the long term.
-This can put them at risk of liver scarring, liver failure and liver cancer in the future.
+Young children, and in rare cases teenagers, might develop chronic hepatitis B and will live with the virus in the long term.
+These children are more likely to develop liver scarring, liver failure and liver cancer in the future.

-This is why it’s important for children with chronic hepatitis B to have checks on their livers and general health every 6-12 months.
+This is why it’s important for children and teenagers with chronic hepatitis B to have checks on their livers and general health every 6-12 months.

-There are some safe and effective anti-viral medicines for chronic hepatitis B. Health professionals might prescribe them for older children and teenagers, especially children with liver damage.
+There are safe and effective anti-viral medicines for chronic hepatitis B. Health professionals might prescribe them for children older than about 2 years, especially those with liver damage.

 Hepatitis B prevention: immunisation